KESSMARX/Project---Car-Evaluation-/README.md

 3. Evaluate and save the performance of the classification model The software must enable the user to choose whether or not they want to load a specific file for evaluation.
 CHECK In case the user does not provide the additional file, it performs the experiments using a suitable data partitioning strategy.
+CHECK
    After performing the experiments it will report suitable metrics for the user which will allow them to evaluate the performance of the classification model.
+CHECK
    After showing the metrics it will ask the user whether or not they want to save the results to a file.
 CHECK If the user says yes, the software asks for the file name and saves the results information there.
 CHECK